bimdots-dev/bimdots-dev/README.md

 ## 🚀 Bimdots Open Source Repository

-Discover open-source Archicad Add-Ons developed by Bimdots, designed to streamline and enhance your design process.
+Discover open-source Archicad solutions developed by Bimdots, designed to streamline and enhance your design process.
 Explore all our solutions on our website: https://bimdots.com.